christoff-buerger/racr/examples/examples-overview.md

 Implementation of a coloured, weighted Petri net interpreter that supports arbitrary input arc conditions and output computations.
 Reference attribute grammar based analyses are used to perform name, enabled and well-formedness analyses of Petri nets; rewrites are used to implement their actual execution semantics, i.e., the firing of enabled transitions.

 The example demonstrates the reuse of attribute-based analyses to ease and control rewriting.
 The presented enabled analysis deduces all enabled transitions and their respective consumed tokens.
 Given this information, execution via rewriting is straight forward: as long as there are enabled transitions, select one, delete its consumed tokens and add the produced ones.
-During this loop, enabled analysis is automatically optimised by incremental attribute evaluation.
+During this process, enabled analysis is automatically optimised by incremental attribute evaluation.

 **Objective:** Validation of the benefits of _RACR's_ incremental evaluation semantics in an intuitively comprehensible scenario with interactive, mutual-dependent analyses and transformations (execution semantics of Petri nets).

  * Attribute-based analyses: name, graph and well-formedness analyses (e.g., the enabled analysis of Petri net transitions)
- * Rewrite-based transformations: AST represents a state, rewrites are state changes (e.g., rewrites that delete consumed and add produced tokens of fired transitions)
+ * Rewrite-based transformations: Abstract syntax tree represents a state, rewrites are state changes (e.g., rewrites that delete consumed and add produced tokens of fired transitions)
  * Mutual-dependent, incremental evaluation of analyses and transformations: attributes are only re-evaluated if they depend on information changed by rewrite applications (e.g., the enabled status of transitions is only re-evaluated if the last fired transition influenced it) and transformations are derived by attributes (firing semantics defined by means of enabled analysis)

 ## _Language Workbench Challenges 2013 & 2014_: Questionnaires